crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 microservices approach to coding.
 It would be going against the existing success which was achieved; how can you be critical when you didn't write this software they may say?

+It can be difficult to go against the grain; and would not lead to a good review.

-I can be critical because I have written 10x the software at 1/10th the cost, making careful cost-benefit judgements along the way, like these.
+I can be critical because I have a history of making careful cost-benefit judgements along the way, like these.
-Good friends of mine in manamgement roles, consistely seek me out to be successful in cost-constrained environments, even at my premium.
+Good friends of mine in management roles, who seek me out to be successful in cost-constrained and high velocity software environments.

 I take joy in the craft, but I am in software to be successful first and foremost fo the business and teams I am on.

-It can be difficult to go against the grain; and would not lead to a good review.

 # Conclusion